 In short, we find comprehensive evidence that the Black Death shaped socioeconomic structures and local political behavior in the long run.
-Both in terms of land inequality and the electoral viability of the Conservative Party, we find that regional variation in the intensity of plague outbreaks in the 14th century has strong predictive power for economic and political outcomes in the 19th century.
+Both in terms of landholding inequality and the electoral viability of the Conservative Party, we find that regional variation in the intensity of plague outbreaks in the 14th century has strong predictive power for economic and political outcomes in the 19th century.
+These results indicate that the historical shock of the Black Death fundamentally reshaped society in areas were it hit hardest, while it did not alter (or even reinforced) socioeconomic and political hierarchies in other regions, leading to distinct institutional equilibria that persisted for generations.

-Figure 5: Marginal Effects Plot: BDEI Score v1 and Land Inequality (Gini) BDEI Score v1 and Land Inequality (Gini)
+Figure 5: Marginal Effects Plot: BDEI Score v1 and Land Inequality (Gini)

-Figure 6: Marginal Effects Plot: BDEI Score v1 and Conservative Party Vote Share BDEI Score v1 and Conservative Party Vote Share
+Figure 6: Marginal Effects Plot: BDEI Score v1 and Conservative Party Vote Share